-In the modern American corporation, workers have no say in the decision-making process.
-Control over a corporation’s governance - from how to spend its profits, to how to handle recessions—lies in the hands of owners, shareholders, and executives, guided by the directive to maximize value for shareholders.
+In the modern American corporation, workers have no say in decision-making processes.
+Control over a corporation’s governance—how to spend its profits, how to mitigate recessions—lies in the hands of owners, shareholders, and executives, and those decisions are guided by the directive to maximize value for shareholders.

-Codetermination would give voting rights to workers at large companies by mandating that a portion of the decision-making board be held by worker-elected representatives.
+Codetermination would give workers the right to vote by mandating that a portion of seats on decision-making boards of large companies be held by worker-elected representatives.

-Just as constituents of a given district elect representatives to reflect their interests in the public decision-making process, workers would democratically elect representatives to the corporate boardroom that hold decision-making power alongside the representatives of company shareholders.
+Just as constituents of a given district elect representatives to reflect their interests in the public decision-making process, workers would democratically elect representatives to the corporate boardroom who would hold decision-making power alongside the representatives of company shareholders.

-Codetermination — common across major European countries — enjoys broad support among Americans , including majority support in every state .
-As an application of economic democracy, codetermination holds promise for a broad array of issues, from worker power, information flows, to mitigating the negative effects of corporate power on the democratic process .
+Codetermination, which is already common across major European countries, enjoys broad support among Americans , including majority support in every state .
+It is an application of economic democracy that has the potential to address a broad array of issues, including boosting worker power, improving the flow of information within firms, redirecting business investment towards more productive and less extractive ends, and mitigating the negative effects of corporate power on the democratic process .

-But what works in Europe won’t necessarily work in America.
-Questions remain as to how codetermination might best fit the American economy — or whether it fits at all.
-Would giving workers voting power introduce decision-making gridlocks that stifle the American economy’s dynamism and innovation?
-Are there more effective ways of raising workers’ bargaining power?
+But what works in Europe would not necessarily work in the United States.
+Questions remain as to whether codetermination would be a good fit for the American economy.
+Would giving workers voting power create gridlocks in corporate decision-making that stifle the American economy’s dynamism and innovation?
+Could there be more effective ways of enhancing workers’ bargaining power?

 Proposals differ on:

-The percentage of corporate boards to be held by worker representatives.
+The percentage of corporate board seats to be held by worker representatives.

 The eligibility criteria determining which companies are subject to the mandate.